toppers/hakoniwa-px4sim/docs/phys_specs/data/physics/README.md

 - **Pitch Rate**: A positive value denotes a nose-up rotation around the Y-axis.
 - **Yaw Rate**: A positive value signifies a clockwise rotation around the Z-axis when viewed from above.

-Understanding these rates of angular velocity is crucial for controlling the drone's orientation and for stabilizing its flight.
+Understanding these rates of  is crucial for controlling the drone's orientation and for stabilizing its flight.

 # Angular Velocity in Body Coordinate System

-This section explains the measurement of the drone's angular velocity in the body coordinate system, which is the rate of change of its angular position over time, relative to its own body axes.
+This section explains the measurement of the drone's  in the body coordinate system, which is the rate of change of its angular position over time, relative to its own body axes.

 | Attribute          | Description                                           |
 |--------------------|-------------------------------------------------------|